Eastern Connecticut State University

 Public university in Willimantic, Connecticut, U.S.

-Eastern Connecticut State University (Eastern, Eastern Connecticut, Eastern Connecticut State, or ECSU) is a public university in Willimantic, Connecticut.
+Eastern Connecticut State University (Eastern, Eastern Connecticut, Eastern Connecticut State, or ECSU) is a public university in Willimantic, Connecticut, United States.
 Founded in 1889, it is the second-oldest campus in the Connecticut State University System and third-oldest public university in the state.
-Eastern is located on Windham Street in Willimantic, Connecticut, on 182 acre 30 minutes from Hartford, lying midway between New York City and Boston.
-Although the majority of courses are held on the main campus, select classes take place at Manchester Community College and Capital Community College.

 Eastern Connecticut State University is a member of the Connecticut State Colleges & Universities.

 History

 The Connecticut General Assembly established the Willimantic State Normal School in 1889.
 As a normal school, the institution trained schoolteachers.
 The first class was of thirteen female students, who attended classes on the third floor of the Willimantic Savings Institute.
 The first male student entered in 1893.

 In 1890, the Town of Windham deeded 6 acre to the State of Connecticut for the construction of a new campus for the school.
 The larger campus was completed in 1895.
 The first dormitory, Burr Hall, opened in September 1921.
 The institution was renamed Willimantic State Teachers College in 1937, after it began granting bachelor's degrees.
 The original Normal School building was destroyed in a fire and replaced by Shafer Hall, which was dedicated in 1946.

 The State College created its first graduate program (in education) in 1953.
 After expanding its programs and campus, it became Eastern Connecticut State College in 1967, and Eastern Connecticut State University in 1983.

-Eastern Connecticut State University previously held classes at a satellite center in Groton, which has since closed.